-During the year, there were supplemental budget adjustments to increase revenue and expenditures \$275,400 associated with an increase in long range transportation planning project costs.
+During the year, there were supplemental budget adjustments to increase beginning fund balance, revenues and expenditures of \$83,500 associated with an increase in long range transportation planning project costs.

 PROGRAM ACTIVITIES

 The BMPO's primary goal is to conduct a continuing, cooperative and comprehensive transportation planning process involving the state and local governments, and regional transportation and planning agencies that will result in plans and programs that consider all transportation modes and will support metropolitan community development and social goals.
 The BMPO is governed by a Policy Board composed of officials from the City of Bend, Deschutes County and the State of Oregon Department of Transportation.
 An advisory committee consisting of citizens, stakeholders, and staff from public works and planning departments of local and state agencies also provide input and guidance to the BMPO.